JustAGek/AssemblerTOMC/README.md

 1. The project includes a sample test case:
    - Input: `testcode.asm`.
    - Expected Output: `testcode.mc`.
+change the file content according to your test cases

 2. Run the assembler and verify the output:
    ```bash